S

 Manage values

-• Discovered values show unique labels found in the column.
+• Discovered values show the unique labels already present in the column.

-• Use Add new value to introduce a label that isn’t present yet.
+• Use Add new value to introduce a label that is not currently present.

 Use case: Article status